jithusnair/whatsapp-editor/README.md

 - `Alt/⌥ + s`: Strikethrough
 - `Ctrl/⌘ + m`: Monospace

-_Note: Undo, redo shortcuts are not supported yet._

 ## Limitations

 Typing Whatsapp-markdown directly _will not_ convert the text style automatically.
 Meaning if you type: